oshiomah1/oshiomah1.github.io/_posts/2021-2-26-Week_6_Walkthrough.md

 <img src="/assets/img/ggkbase_rps3.png" width=250>

 Click "DNA" and a file will be generated and downloaded to your computer.
-Now you're going to want to put that file on the cluster with scp.
+Now you're going to want to put that file on the cluster with cyberduck or scp.
 If you don't remember how to do that, call me over- otherwise I leave this as an exercise for the reader.
 Enjoy.

 ---